Last Updated on January 9, 2023 by Pamela

 Dessert was a little better.
 The key lime pie arrives deconstructed, with a pile of graham cracker crumbs down the centre of the plate, oval scoops of key lime filling on either side, with dollops of foam finishing off the presentation.
 The filling and foam are good, but the crumbs would be better if a graham cracker pie crust had been made, then crumbled and plated.

 I spent the last seven days contemplating how I wanted to write this post.
 While the steak is a hard pass for me, I’m not writing off Ambre.
-This is a brand new restaurant, and the chef is still getting his foot and perfecting his methods.
+This is a new restaurant, and the chef is still getting his footing and perfecting his methods.
 I will likely go back at some point to try the lobster or the lamb and pancake.

 Overall, the staff here are welcoming and quite friendly, the prices are affordable, and the vibe is chill.
-If you’re planning to hang-out in Cap-Rouge, stop by Ambre and give it a try.
+If you’re planning to hang out in Cap-Rouge, stop by Ambre and give it a try.

 eat at ambre bistro bar